rsmudge/jircii/trunk/resources/toplevel/readme.txt

    The Windows distribution of jIRCii comes with a jircii.exe file.
 You can use this to launch jIRCii and pass any of the above command line arguments to jIRCii.

+   Unfortunately, jircii.exe does not work on Windows 64-bit.
+Double-click the jar file to launch jIRCii in this case.

    === Mac OS X ===